 You can vary the cuts of meat depending on what you prefer and what you have at hand.
-According to the Neapolitan tradition, almost anything is fair in love and in ragout: chicken, turkey, game, beef ribs, small meatballs, or even veal rolls filled with garlic, pine nuts and raisins.
+According to the Neapolitan tradition, almost anything is fair in ragù: beef, chicken, turkey, pork sausage, game, beef ribs, small meatballs, veal and beef rolls.

 - Meat: 1 kg

 You can choose which cuts of meat you want to include in your ragout.
-The traditional mix includes: beef ribs, beef or veal chops, pork ribs
+The traditional mix includes: beef ribs, beef or veal chops, pork ribs, all cut into medium-large chunks

 - White onions: 2